-(Fig. 6c), in agreement with the immunohistochemistry and RT-PCR results shown above, and the earlier results by the group of Lambeth (Lambeth et al. 2004).
-This result also verifies that the absence of G-SUCL-β immunoreactivity is genuine, and does not reflect a technical limitation of the antibody in our immunohistochemistry and/or Western blotting protocols.
+In situ hybridization histochemistry revealed the distribution of mRNA of SUCLA2 (Fig. 6B), whereas that of SUCLG2 was not detected in the human temporal cortex (Fig. 6C), in agreement with the immunohistochemistry and RT-PCR results shown above, and the earlier results by the group of Lambeth (17).
+This result also verifies that the absence of G-SUCL- $\beta$ immunoreactivity is genuine, and does not reflect a technical limitation of the antibody in our immunohistochemistry and/or Western blotting protocols.
 The two antisense probes for SUCLA2 resulted in identical hybridization patterns; therefore, they will not be separately described.
-In the temporal cortex, all layers contained SUCLA2 mRNA, whereas the corpus callosum (cc) did not show any labeling.
-The intensity of labeling was the highest in the pyramidal layers containing large pyramidal cells (Fig. 6b).
+In the temporal cortex, all layers contained SUCLA2 mRNA whereas the corpus callosum did not show any labeling.
+The intensity of labeling was the highest in the pyramidal layers containing large pyramidal cells (Fig.6B).
 The intensity of labeling was lower in layer VI and in the superficial layers.
 In particular, layer I contained only a small number of cells expressing SUCLA2.
-In the human temporal cortical brain sections labeled for SUCLA2 mRNA, Nissl-labeled cells as well as \$100-immunoreactive cells were present.
-The distribution of Nissl-labeled neurons (Fig. 7a) was similar to that of SUCLA2-expressing cells, whereas S100-immunoreactive glial cells had a more even distribution pattern (Fig. 7b).
-Furthermore, high-magnification pictures indicated that over 90 % of Nissl-labeled neurons exhibited SUCLA2 mRNA (Fig. 7c) while 95 % of SUCLA2 mRNAexpressing cells were identified as neurons based on Nissl labeling in the human temporal cortex.
-In contrast, the distribution of SUCLA2 mRNA-expressing cells was different from that of S100-immunoreactive cells in highmagnification pictures (Fig. 7d) and SUCLA2 mRNAexpressing cells showed less than 5 % co-localization with S100 immunoreactivity.
+In the human temporal cortical brain sections labeled for SUCLA2 mRNA, Nissl-labeled cells as well as S100-immunoreactive cells were present.
+The distribution of Nissl-labeled neurons (Fig. 7A) was similar to that of SUCLA2-expressing cells, whereas S100-immunoreactive glial cells had a more even distribution pattern (Fig. 7B).
+Furthermore, high magnification pictures indicated that over 90% of Nissl-labeled neurons exhibited SUCLA2 mRNA (Fig. 7C) while 95% of SUCLA2 mRNA-expressing cells were identified as neurons based on Nissl labeling in the human temporal cortex.
+In contrast, the distribution of SUCLA2 mRNA-expressing cells was different from that of S100-immunoreactive cells in high magnification pictures (Fig. 7D) and SUCLA2 mRNA-expressing cells showed less than 5% co-localization with \$100 immunoreactivity.